-Individuals who had a vehicle booted by Maximum Booting in Union City, Georgia, between June 15, 2012, and November 7, 2025, or paid to have a boot removed by Maximum Booting in that city during that period, may qualify to submit a claim for up to $200 from a class action settlement.
+Individuals whose vehicle Maximum Booting Co. booted in Union City, Georgia, between June 15, 2012, and Nov.
+7, 2025, or who paid to have the company remove a boot in the city during that period may qualify to submit a claim for up to $200 from a class action settlement.

-Maximum Booting Co. has agreed to pay $2 million to settle a class action lawsuit that alleged the company unlawfully booted vehicles in Union City, Georgia.
-Booting a car is attaching a wheel clamp to a wheel or tire of a parked car, which immobilizes the vehicle.
+Maximum Booting Co. agreed to pay $2 million to settle a class action lawsuit alleging it unlawfully booted vehicles in Union City, Georgia.
+Booting a car means attaching a wheel clamp to a wheel or tire of a parked car, which immobilizes the vehicle.
 The device is known as a boot.

 Who can file a claim for a settlement payout?